mattarau/Simple-Web-Dev-Env/README.md

 As the projects that I work have their own Vagrant VMs and each one of them runs their own servers, I just need the tools to develop and I run their Vagrant VMs separately.

-With that said, this is **NOT a server VM** and it doesn't supose to run servers like Nginx, Apache, PostgreSQL, MySQL etc.
+With that said, this is **NOT a server VM** and it doesn't supose to run servers like Nginx, Apache, PostgreSQL, MySQL etc. But it has SQLite and MondoDB to speed up developments with Laravel and Node.js projects.

 ## Requirements: